Are you thinking of selling your property business?

 The first consideration is Capital Gains Tax (CGT) and this needs to be examined carefully.

-Currently, CGT rates on most gains reduced from 18% to 10% for basic rate tax payers and from 28% to 20% for higher rate tax payers from April last year.
+Currently, CGT rates on most gains reduced from 18% to 10% for basic rate tax payers.
+From 28% to 20% for higher rate tax payers since April 2016.

 However there are exceptions: gains from the sale of a residential property continues to be taxed at 18%/28%.
 This was part of the budget announcement changes that we wrote in more detail in our article

-Don’t leave it too late to consider CGT liabilities, especially if you’re planning on selling investments made years ago.
+Don’t leave it too late to consider Capital Gains Tax (CGT) liabilities.
+Especially if you’re planning on selling investments made years ago.
 As I advised my long-standing property investor client on the phone, it can be daunting to realise how large a CGT liability can be.

-CGT liabilities can be reduced by utilising tax allowances and by careful planning of your CGT position throughout life and in tandem with the growth and maturity of your property business.
+Capital Gains Tax (CGT) liabilities can be reduced by utilising tax allowances.
+Plus, they can be reduced by careful planning of your CGT position throughout life and in tandem with the growth and maturity of your property business.

 A priority for any property business owner should be the setting up of a Will as the first step in any estate-planning exercise to make certain that matters are dealt with in a tax-efficient way.

 We recently featured a Guest Blog discussing the importance of why property investors should be reviewing their Wills to gain maximum advantage from new tax allowances – read the article in full here.

 In essence, having a Will means you avoid relying on the intestacy rules that come into effect when there is no Will in place.
 Effectively, the Law decides what happens to the estate.
 This can lead to financial stress for the surviving spouse and family along with a potential Inheritance Tax charge.